vboussange/PhDthesis/draft/intro_v2.md

 - Interoperability: combination of Flux.jl and Turing.jl (probabilistic programming) to construct probabilistic variants of traditional machine learning models.
 - Julia achievements
   - start prototypes in Julia, but also solve their large-scale models within the same language, instead of resorting to two language solutions when performance is needed.
-  - Experimental design \cite{Strouwen2022}
+  - Experimental design \citep{Strouwen2022}
-  - DifferentialEquations.jl \cite{Rackauckas2017}
+  - DifferentialEquations.jl \citep{Rackauckas2017}
     - through extensive use of multiple dispatch, metaprogramming, and call overloading, DifferentialEquations.jl offers a unified user interface to solve and analyze various form of DE while not sacrificing features and performance.
-  - Optim.jl \cite{KMogensen2018}
+  - Optim.jl \citep{KMogensen2018}
   - StructuralIdentifiability.jl
-  - Zygote.jl \cite{Innes2019}
+  - Zygote.jl \citep{Innes2019}
-  - SciML: a library of softwares for machine learning \cite{Rackauckas2020a}
+  - SciML: a library of softwares for machine learning \citep{Rackauckas2020a}
-  - the Climate Modeling Alliance is building an entirely new climate model that learns continuously from data and from high-resolution simulations, in julia, in contrast to C++/Fortran : At the cost of a daunting translation workload, they aim to build a model that is more accessible to new developers and more compatible with ML libraries. \cite{Tapio}
+  - the Climate Modeling Alliance is building an entirely new climate model that learns continuously from data and from high-resolution simulations, in julia, in contrast to C++/Fortran : At the cost of a daunting translation workload, they aim to build a model that is more accessible to new developers and more compatible with ML libraries. \citep{Tapio}
 - *Julia's unique features make it the right platform for developing computational tools, that can readily be used by the scientific community, and that are composable, making the sum more than its parts.
 This has direct benefits to the community, accelerating research.*

 ## Thesis outline